pmartinsesa/pmartinsesa/README.md

 ### Hey you 👋, my name is Pedro 🤓
 - 🔭 I’m currently working on chatbots and building APIs at [Take Blip](https://github.com/takenet)
-- 🎓 I'm studying computer science in [UFPR](https://web.inf.ufpr.br/dinf/)
+- 🎓 I'm studying computer science at [UFPR](https://web.inf.ufpr.br/dinf/)
 - ⚡ I'm working with C#, C, React and JS/TS
 - 📫 How to reach me: pmartinsesa@gmail.com
 <!--